Yoctol/bottender/docs/channel-slack-setup.md

 npm run dev
 ```

-Then, you have to copy your Slack webhook to [Slack Developer Console](https://api.slack.com/apps) / [YourApp] / Event Subscriptions, where you can pick which bot events to subscribe.
+Then, you have to copy your Slack webhook url to [Slack Developer Console](https://api.slack.com/apps) / [YourApp] / Event Subscriptions, where you can pick which bot events to subscribe.